zmc/git-server/README.md

 # git-server
-A container that serves git repos.
+A container that serves git repos, and provides a gitweb interface.